microsoft/terminal/doc/user-docs/index.md

 2. Terminal zoom can be changed by holding <kbd>Ctrl</kbd> and scrolling with mouse.
 3. Background opacity can be changed by holding <kbd>Ctrl</kbd>+<kbd>Shift</kbd> and scrolling with mouse.
 Note that acrylic transparency is limited by the OS only to focused windows.
 4. Open Windows Terminal in current directory by typing `wt -d .` in the address bar.
-5. Random theme in terminal by using Zsh(Z-shell) for Ubuntu distro [LearnMoreAboutZ-shell](https://github.com/ohmyzsh/ohmyzsh)
+5. Random theme in terminal by using Zsh(Z-shell) [LearnMoreAboutZ-shell](https://github.com/ohmyzsh/ohmyzsh)
 * `sudo apt install zsh`
 * `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
 * `sudo apt-get install fonts-powerline`